Misandra/vue2-select/README.md

 ---

-### Arrow
+### Arrow ico
-This is the scoped slot to create custom arrow template.
+This is the scoped slot to create custom arrow ico template.

 ```vue
 <template>